4 Corners Southwest Ontario Condensed Matter Physics Symposium 2014

 Tb2Ti2O7 was one of the first pyrochlore magnets to be studied as a candidate for a spin liquid or cooperative paramagnet, and its ground state has remained enigmatic for fifteen years.
 Recent time-of-flight neutron scattering studies have shown that it enters a glassy Spin Ice ground state, characterized by frozen short range order over about 8 conventional unit cells, and the formation of a ~ 0.08 meV gap in its spin excitation spectrum at the appropriate quasi-Bragg wave vectors.

 Superconducting qubits based on Josephson junctions and resonators are presently leading candidates for the implementation of quantum computing.
 These systems couple strongly to their environment, which often makes preservation of coherence challenging.
 This strong coupling can be turned into an advantage: it enables the investigation of noise and loss at low temperatures.
 I will discuss two topics.
 The first topic is the use of superconducting flux qubits to measure magnetic flux noise.
-The second topic is the measurement of microwave loss in amorphous dielectric materials.

 Topological crystalline insulators in IV-VI compounds host novel topological surface states, that at low energy, consist of multi-valley massless Dirac fermions.
 We show that strain generically acts as an effective gauge field on these Dirac fermion surface states and creates pseudo-Landau orbitals without breaking time-reversal symmetry.
 We predict this is naturally realized in IV-VI semiconductor heterostructures due to the spontaneous formation of a misfit dislocation array at the interface, where the zero-energy Landau orbitals form a nearly flat band.